Samnite religion: Funerary practices

 The Samnites believed in an afterlife.
 To bury a dead Samnite, their corpse needed to be fully dressed, laid out in a supine position, and their head needed to be set upon an object.
 Goods would be buried with the dead in order to ease their journey into the afterlife.
 Common goods were food, impasto pottery, purification rites, and bronze and iron ornaments, spindles, loom weights, bowls, weaponry, and armor.
 It was rare for a Samnite to be buried with gold or silver, on account of how hard they were to import to Samnium.
 The Samnites may have honored their dead.
-Burial goods such as weapons, armor, steles, and statues may all of been ways of indicating that the deceased individual was of high status.
+Burial goods such as weapons, armor, steles, and statues may all have been ways of indicating that the deceased individual was of high status.
 For a Samnite warrior, the number of burial goods depended on how they died.
 If they had what they considered to be a "good death," they were buried with much more goods.
 While soldiers who had a "bad death" were buried with little goods.
 To put the Manes, or spirits of the dead to rest, games involving combat were played near the tombs.